robotic-vision-lab/NTrack-A-Multiple-Object-Tracker/README.md

     - ...
 ```

-Additionally, there are four ZIP files (TexCot22_Detection-1_1.zip, TexCot22_Detection-1_2.zip, TexCot22_Detection-2_1.zip,
+In addition, there are four ZIP files (TexCot22_Detection-1_[1-2],
-TexCot22_Detection-2_2.zip ) to train any off-the-shelf cotton boll detector.
-Unzip TexCot22_Detection-x_1.zip and TexCot22_Detection-x_2.zip
+TexCot22_Detection-2_[1-2]), which can be used to train a detection model.
+To
+train an off-the-shelf object detector, unzip TexCot22_Detection-X_1.zip and
-into the same directory and merge two img folders into one. frameid_to_imgfile.npy file contains the mapping from the frameid
+TexCot22_Detection-X_2.zip into the same directory and then merge the two img
+directories into one.
+The file frameid_to_imgfile.npy contains the mapping from
- (1st column in detection.csv) to the image name in the img folder.
+the frameid (1st column in detection.csv) to the image name in the img folder.

 ### Usage